Luis Hurtado (Colombian footballer): Later career

 In October 2020, Hurtado joined Panamanian club Tauro for the Clausura 2020 of Liga Panameña de Fútbol.
 He made his debut in the CONCACAF League round of 16 against Canadian side Forge FC, where he had to be replaced at half time due to injury.
 Hurtado left the club without making his league debut.

 On 13 January 2021, Patriotas Boyacá announced the signing of Hurtado.

+In 2024, an article emerged, following a video posted by Hurtado on TikTok, stating that he had moved to the United States and was now working as a cleaner.

 International career

 José Pékerman called up Hurtado for a training squad with the senior Colombia squad in February 2016.